sergeysynergy/gok/README.md

 # gok
-GophKeeper is a client-server system that allows the user to securely and securely store logins, passwords, binary data and other private information.
+GophKeeper is a client-server system that allows the user to securely and relentlessly store logins, passwords, binary data and other private information.